sbdrchauhan/Certificates/README.md

 # Certiifcates
-Here, I would like to post my notable online course certificates from various places
+Here, I would like to post my notable online course certificates from various sources.